• Skip to main content

 Questionable (Q) *: The player is questionable – may or may not be ready – to be able to play this week.

-Doubtful (D): It doesn’t look good.
-The player is doubtful, or unlikely, to play.
+Doubtful (D): The situation doesn’t look good, and the player is doubtful or unlikely to play.

 Out (O): The player is out for the week.
 Make adjustments accordingly.

-Physically unable to perform (PUP): The player is going to be out for some time.
+Physically unable to perform (PUP): The player will be out for some time.

-Suspended (SUS): A suspended player, who usually has a come-back date listed.
+Suspended (SUS): A suspended player usually has a comeback date listed.

 Injured Reserve (IR): An IR player is usually done for the year.

 (*) The Questionable designation is the most difficult one for managers.
-It means the player could play, or could not play, and may not know until a few days or a few hours before the game.
+It means the player could or could not play and may not know until a few days or hours before the game.
 And even then if the player does play, will he be at 100%?
-Will he have a significantly reduced roll?
+Will he have a significantly reduced role?
 All of these are important things to consider when the inevitable “Q” pops up next to your players.

 Fantasy Football Scoring